Current Archaeology Live! 2024

 Professor Kevin MacDonald (UCL Institute of Archaeology)

-– Tumuli through time in Mali and Senegal
+– Tumuli through Time in Mali and Senegal

 Professor Julian Thomas (University of Manchester)

-Keynote speaker: Dr John Gater (Time Team/SUMO GeoSurveys)
+Dr John Gater (Time Team/SUMO GeoSurveys)

-The CA Awards results will be announced at 5pm
+CA Awards results announced (5-5.15pm)

 Current Archaeology Awards